jcapellman/jcWB/README.md

 # jcWB
 An ultra light weight cross-platform web browser using FLTK and C++.
+The idea is to not attempt to replace Edge, Chrome, Firefox etc. as a 1st class browser for current platforms, but give a fast and lightweight current browser for older platforms such as SGI/IRIX.

 ## Project Goals
 * Very little footprint to afford a fast browsing experience on lowerend machines